kragen/derctuo/knuth-paeth-minsky-rotation.md

     ┖             ┚┃bd┃
                    ┖  ┚

+(Incidentally, the version of Method K given in Wikipedia interchanges *k*₂ and *k*₃, as well as *a* and *c*, and *b* and *d*.
+That’s because I reconstructed it from memory and it has an asymmetry with respect to its arguments that Karatsuba multiplication does not.)

 Karatsuba multiplication
 ------------------------

-A very similar insight underlies Karatsuba multiplication for multiple-precision real numbers; I don't know if Karatsuba was working directly from the above complex algorithm, but in Karatsuba multiplication we obtain (*a* + *br*)(*c* + *dr*) = *ac* + (*ad* + *bc*)*r* + *bdr*² by calculating *j*₀ + (*j*₂ - *j*₁ - *j*₀)*r* +
+A very similar insight underlies Karatsuba multiplication for multiple-precision real numbers; I don’t know if Karatsuba was working directly from the above complex algorithm, but in Karatsuba multiplication we obtain (*a* + *br*)(*c* + *dr*) = *ac* + (*ad* + *bc*)*r* + *bdr*² by calculating *j*₀ + (*j*₂ - *j*₁ - *j*₀)*r* +